Dialoghi del presente

 Dialoghi del presente (Dialogues of the Present) is the debut and sole album by Italian composer Luciano Cilio.

 Release

-Originally released by EMI in 1977, Dialoghi del presente was re-released under the title Dell'universo assente (The Absent Universe) by the label Die Schachtel in 2004.
-Cilio's work was rediscovered, transcribed, and performed by Girolamo De Simone, and liner notes on the re-release were provided by Jim O'Rourke.
-O'Rourke draws comparisons to artists such as Nick Drake, Bill Fay, This Heat, Popol Vuh, and Arvo Pärt.
+Originally released by EMI in 1977, Dialoghi del presente was reissued under the title Dell'universo assente (The Absent Universe) by the label Die Schachtel in 2004.
+The release includes his only album released during his lifetime, Dialoghi del presente (tracks 1–5), along with previously unreleased tracks recovered by Girolamo De Simone (tracks 6–11).
+Cilio's work was subsequently rediscovered, transcribed, and performed by De Simone, and liner notes on the re-release were provided by Jim O'Rourke.
+O'Rourke compares Cilio’s music to artists such as Nick Drake, Bill Fay, This Heat, Popol Vuh, and Arvo Pärt.